Home / Dependent Care Assistance DCAP FSA Plan Documents - $129 one-time fee

 Employees meeting these criteria may participate in an employer-sponsored DCAP FSA:

-• The employee must have incurred the expenses in order for them and their spouse to work or look for work
+• The employee must have incurred the expenses in order for them and their spouse to work or look for work (unless the spouse was either a full-time student or physically or mentally incapable of self-care).

 • Their filing status must be single, head of household, qualifying widow(er) with a dependent child,